Harshitverma816/Supply-Chain-Analysis/README.md

 End-to-End Data Analytics Project | Python · SQL · Power BI

+📌 **Executive Summary**

+**Business Objective**

+The objective of this analysis was to evaluate supply chain and inventory performance to identify inefficiencies impacting working capital, delivery reliability, and operational efficiency.
+The goal was to provide leadership with clear, actionable insights to optimize inventory management and logistics operations.

+**Key Problems Identified**
+1. **Inventory Capital Lock-In**
+   Inventory levels are not aligned with sales velocity, resulting in excess stock tied up in slow-moving products.
+2. **Inefficient Stock Movement**
+   Multiple SKUs show consistently low movement despite high availability, indicating poor demand forecasting and replenishment planning.
+3. **Logistics Performance Gaps**
+   Delivery delays are concentrated in specific regions, pointing to route inefficiencies and operational bottlenecks rather than isolated incidents.

+**Analytical Approach**
+- Cleaned and explored supply chain data using Python to identify patterns and anomalies
+- Performed KPI analysis using SQL to quantify inventory and logistics performance
+- Built an interactive Power BI dashboard to enable ongoing monitoring and decision-making

+**Key Insights**
+- Excess inventory is reducing operational agility and increasing carrying costs
+- Inventory availability does not consistently translate into faster fulfillment
+- Logistics delays are systematic in certain regions and require targeted intervention

+**Business Recommendations**
+- Rebalance inventory using demand-driven replenishment strategies
+- Reduce overstocking of slow-moving SKUs to free working capital
+- Redesign logistics planning for high-delay regions
+- Track inventory health and delivery KPIs through a centralized dashboard

+**Business Impact**

+If implemented, these recommendations can:
+- Improve inventory turnover
+- Reduce holding and logistics costs
+- Increase delivery reliability
+- Enable proactive, data-driven supply chain decisions

 🔍 **Business Problem**

 Supply chain inefficiencies directly impact costs, delivery performance, and customer satisfaction.